pingcap/docs/ticdc/monitor-ticdc.md

 - Changefeed table count: The number of tables that each TiCDC node needs to replicate in the replication task
 - Processor resolved ts: The timestamps that have been resolved in the TiCDC cluster
-- Table resolved ts: The replication process of each table in the replication task
+- Table resolved ts: The replication progress of each table in the replication task
 - Changefeed checkpoint: The progress of replicating data to the downstream.
 Normally, the green bars are connected to the yellow line
 - PD etcd requests/s: The number of requests that a TiCDC node sends to PD per second
 - Exit error count: The number of errors that interrupt the replication task per minute
-- Changefeed checkpoint lag: The process lag of data replication (the unit is second) between the upstream and the downstream
+- Changefeed checkpoint lag: The progress lag of data replication (the unit is second) between the upstream and the downstream
-- Changefeed resolved ts lag: The process lag of data replication (the unit is second) between the upstream and TiCDC nodes
+- Changefeed resolved ts lag: The progress lag of data replication (the unit is second) between the upstream and TiCDC nodes
 - Flush sink duration: The histogram of the time spent by TiCDC asynchronously flushing data to the downstream
 - Flush sink duration percentile: The time (P95, P99, and P999) spent by TiCDC asynchronously flushing data to the downstream within one second
 - Sink write duration: The histogram of the time spent by TiCDC writing a transaction change to the downstream